jepierre/darknet_py_ros/README.md

 # todo:
-add how to build darknet
+addinstructions how to build darknet publish x,  y, z coordinates of detections

 ```